alvinckl8/one-click-hugo-cms/site/content/_index.md

       fall in love with in our shop.
 values:
   heading: OUR VALUES
-  text: Our vision pursue excellence and build a first-class modern enterprise
+  text: "Our vision pursue excellence and build a first-class modern enterprise
     with international competitiveness.
 We keep pace with the times, create value and develop together with customers.
-Our team spirit, the pursuit of excellence.
+Our team spirit, the pursuit of excellence. "
 ---